GorgonzolaRex/wizardry-daphne-guide/docs/events/recurring-events/gold-ore.md

+!!! warning "Work in Progress"
+    - Ctrl + F5 to refresh for updates

+### Overview

-!!! warning "Warning - Read Me"
+!!! danger "Warning - Read Me"

+    - The request location and rewards are based on the further Abyss reached.
+    - If you are in A1-3 and plan to start the next Abyss during the event period, then wait to accept the request to maximize your rewards.
+The Abyss location cannot be changed once accepted.
     - Do not submit the request until you have collected the maximum amount of Gold Ore.
 Do not listen to Lulu.
-    - The additional gold reward is substantial and can be missed if the request is submitted prematurely.
+The additional gold reward is substantial and can be missed if the request is submitted prematurely.
-    - This is a WIP and being updated for Abyss 4.
-Ctrl + F5 to refresh.

-### Overview

 ??? note "How to Accept the Request"